MK0101-cmd/iaam/poi-facilitator/documentaion/SYSTEM_FUNCTIONAL_DESCRIPTION.md

 - Rich participant experience with journaling and live session participation
 - AI coach interface with contextual guidance and inspirational content
 - Comprehensive session management with breakout rooms and analytics
+- **Planned Offline Capabilities**: PWA with offline journal writing and sync

 **Future Vision**: The prototype provides a solid foundation for building a full-scale platform that will combine real-time AI capabilities with video integration, creating a powerful tool for meaningful human connection and growth while preserving the core values of reflection, connection, and personal insight that define the Points of You methodology.